iotshaman/shaman-factory/README.md

 sf serve [--project=PROJECT]
 ```

 **[project]:** The name of the project for which you would like to serve.
 The provided project value must match a project name in your solution file.
 Note: any project names listed as "runtime dependencies" will be started first, and runtime dependencies can be nested.
+**[filePath]:** (Optional) relative path to the shaman.json file (including file name).
+If no value is provided, the default value is the current working directory.

 *Note: In order for the serve command to work, the specified project (any and runtime dependencies) must have a 'start' script (in package.json).*